oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-invoice-a-customised-training-client/rule.md

 When you sell a training engagement you should invoice the client as soon as the training is confirmed by email, as training is always fixed price and the cost will not vary like a time and materials engagement.

-Sending an invoice before the training begins acts as a confirmation of the training and allows the invoice to be paid a little earlier than usual.
+​​Sending an invoice before the training begins acts as a confirmation of the training and allows the invoice to be paid a little earlier than usual.